 For example, an objective to:

-could be measured by looking at the amount of calls that are resolved in one interaction before and after the project is delivered (call centres already have metric for this - first call resolution rate).
+"free up call center agents to do complaints work"could be measured by looking at the amount of calls that are resolved in one interaction before and after the project is delivered (call centers already have metric for this - first call resolution rate).

 An objective to "increase customer satisfaction", could be measured through a satisfaction rating and this information is probably already being measured in your company.

 Don't try to measure the unmeasurableI once worked for a construction management company that had set an impressive goal for a new university building.
 Namely, that the structure would improve student health and well-being through its sublime lines and cutting edge architecture.
 As you can imagine it was not possible to measure this objective.
 The university did measure student satisfaction, but did not have any measure of health and couldn't link that to the numerous buildings that students spent time in.